MichaelBaker/mpl-v1/readme.md

   * Necessary for program composition in the presence of side effects and for efficiency.
   * If you have side effects, you need to be able to express a computation that you want to run, without actually running it.
 Otherwise all side effects will be generated in the entire program.
   * In a strict language, you need the ability to control which expressions get executed so that your program doesn't end up doing more work than you intended.
+- [ ] Using a function from a Typed module in Untyped.
+  * Requires figuring out imports
 - [ ] Javascript FFI
   * If I have this, then I can implement non-trival programs by leaning on JS libraries like React.
 - [ ] Comments
+- [ ] Vendor all packages

 ## Steps not yet represented in the new compiler pipeline

+- [ ] Keyword arguments
 - [ ] Parsing
 - [ ] Javascript Backend